CCHS-Melbourne/iotuz-esp32-firmware/README.md

-# esp32-iotuz
+# iotuz-esp32-firmware

-This is the firmware for the iotuz board being developed for linuxconf 2017.
+This is the firmware for the IoTuz board being developed for Linux Conf 2017.

+IoTuz hardware can be found at https://github.com/CCHS-Melbourne/iotuz-esp32-hardware

-# building
+# Building

 After cloning this repository remember to update submodules.